KasimirKoch/hnfp/README.md

 Step 3.
 Enter the following in the command line:

 ```
-$ hnfp [your ID here]
+$ hnfp [your ID here] [polling frequency in minutes]
 ```

-So, if you're trying to check the Hacker News API article shown above, you would type:
+So, if you're trying to check the Hacker News API article shown above every 5 minutes, you would type:
 ```
-$ hnfp 8422599
+$ hnfp 8422599 5
 ```
-and you'd get the following possible outputs:
+and you'd get the following outputs initially, then every 5 minutes thereafter:
 ```
 ----------------------------------------
 Thu Oct 16 2014 19:21:12 GMT-0700 (PDT)